 The Ford Fusion is one of Ford’s most well-known vehicles, offering comfort and economy at an affordable price.
 It is also proving to be one of Ford’s most versatile cars.
 However, as one of the most affordable of Ford’s lineup during its run, does the Fusion come with a lot of issues?
 Here are four of the most common problems associated with the Ford Fusion.

-The Ford Fusion can have transmission shifting problems
+1. The Ford Fusion’s transmission shifting problems

 Owners report their automatic transmissions shifting hard, harsh, and with delay.
 Some also report that the transmission “started revving really high” and wouldn’t “shift to a higher gear.”
-The cause and cost of these transmission problems vary, with repairs ranging from software upgrades to the powertrain control module and transmission control module, to replacing the valve body or a complete transmission rebuild.
+The cause and cost of these transmission problems vary, with maintenance repairs ranging from software upgrades to the powertrain control module and transmission control module, to replacing the valve body or a complete transmission rebuild.

 Many owners feel that the Ford Fusion was a bargain for a reason.
 As mileage builds, owners tend to have more problems with squeaks, creaks, and leaks.
-There are 455 reports of creaking noises while driving over bumps or turning and 201 reports of transmission oil leaks on RepairPal.
+There are 472 reports of creaking noises while driving over bumps or turning and 205 reports of transmission oil leaks on RepairPal.

-Issues with the Ford Fusion’s steering
+3. Issues with the Ford Fusion’s steering

-CarComplaints.com also gathers owner-reported problems for vehicles and have plenty of reports for the Ford Fusion.
-Out of all issues reported across all model years, CarComplaints.com finds that the worst problem category for the Ford Fusion is steering.
+Car Complaints also gathers vehicle owner-reported problems and has plenty of reports for the Ford Fusion.
+Out of all issues reported across all model years, the worst problem category for the Ford Fusion is steering.

-Swollen lug nuts
+4. Swollen lug nuts on Ford models

 While most lug nuts are just one solid piece of steel, “Ford chose a design that puts an aluminum cap over a steel core.
 The cap is notorious for swelling and delaminating when it gets hot.”
 This makes getting lug nuts off the Ford Fusion quite difficult.